MerginMaps/docs/src/misc/write-docs/index.md

 ### Start Local Server

-To be able to see your changes interactively, you should start local VuePress server, and as pre-requirement, you need to [install  yarn](https://yarnpkg.com/getting-started/install).
+To be able to see your changes interactively, you should start local VuePress server, and as requirement, you need to [install  yarn](https://yarnpkg.com/getting-started/install).

 Once installed you can proceed by first installation of all dependent packages and following by start of the server: